okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

 ## App User Schema Operations

-At present, an App Instance can be associated with users of multiple User Types (see [User Types](/docs/reference/api/user-types)).
+At present, an App Instance can be associated with users of multiple User Types (see <ApiLifecycle access="ea" /> [User Types](/docs/reference/api/user-types)).
 Different User Types may be configured with different mappings between the user and app user, but all users who are assigned the app share the same App User Schema.
 Thus, unlike the User Schema operations, the App User Schema operations all specify `default` and do not accept a schema ID.

 ### Get App User Schema